 On May 12, 2009 we presented with a court order for a hearing, initated by Janos Salca, inventor of our RiverPower technology.
 In the court documents made available to us Mr. Salca alleges that at the signing of our Invention Transfer Agreement, dated May 24, 2006 we intentionally mislead him as to our intent to develop his technology.
-On June 22, 2009 our Legal Counsel attended the corth hearing on the inventor's motion to anull the invention transfer agreement.
+On June 22, 2009 our Legal Counsel attended the courth hearing (hearing took place at the Municipal Court of Budapest) on the inventor's motion to anull the invention transfer agreement.
 At this hearing the judge asked us to submit documentation showing our continued development of our RiverPower technology as proof that we are in fact working toward a commercial product as opposed to the claim of the inventor that we are not.
 As per this ruling our legal consel submitted all required document to the court.
-At the second hearing on this issue in January of 2010, the judge requested that we supply him with proof, in the form of receipts, the amount we have expanded on developing RiverPower.
+At the second hearing on this issue in January of 2010 (hearing was also held at the Municipal Court of Budapest), the judge requested that we supply him with proof, in the form of receipts, of he amount we have expanded on developing RiverPower.
 The judge has also requested Janos Salca to withdraw his petition and come to an agreement with us.
-As of June 30, 2010 we have submitted all required proof on our financial expenditures.
-To this date we have not been approached by Janos Salca to find a mutually amicable soliton.
-The Judge has set the final hearing on this issue to be conducted in September of 2010.
+By June 30, 2010 we have submitted all required proof of our financial expenditures.
+The final hearing on this issue was held in September of 2010 (also at the Municipal Court of Budapest.)
+During this hearing the Judge ruled that Janos Salca's claims are without merit and ruled in our favor on all counts.
+Cuncurrent with the ruling the Judge ordered Janos Salca to pay processing fees (equal to approximately \$4,000 dollars) and to reimburse our cort expenses in the amount of \$1,500 dollars.
+Based on consultation with our legal councel we felt that the legal expenses awarded were not in-line with costumary and incurred fees.
+Therefore we have submitted an appeal, asking the court to increase the recoverable legal expense fee to at least \$7,000 dollars.
+As of this date we are still awaiting response from the court.